 A major programme of investment in renewable energy by Westward Housing has resulted in a first for social housing thanks to a pioneering system devised by heating firm Kensa Heat Pumps.

 Croft House in Holsworthy, North Devon, is the first housing association scheme in the UK to be retrofitted with Kensa’s innovative “ground source heat network” system and has received support funding through a combination of the Energy Company Obligation (ECO) and a Ready for Retrofit grant.

-The innovative ‘micro heat network’ scheme sees an ultra-quiet Kensa Shoebox ground source heat pump installed in each dwelling and connected to a network of ground arrays, with each pair of flats sharing a communal borehole.
+The innovative ‘micro heat network’ scheme sees a quiet Kensa Shoebox ground source heat pump installed in each dwelling and connected to a network of ground arrays, with each pair of flats sharing a communal borehole.
 The ground source heat pumps, installed within each property’s airing cupboard, provide 100% of each property’s heating and domestic hot water requirements, in many cases halving the tenants’ energy costs compared with the electric heating systems that were replaced.